krutzia/ai-powered-resume-and-jobmatcher/README.md

 ## ResuMatch – AI-Powered Resume & Job Matcher

-ResuMatch helps job seekers **analyze their resume against any job description**, get an **ATS-style match score**, and discover **curated job opportunities** that match their skills.
+ResuMatch is a small app I’m building to make it easier to understand how well your resume fits a specific job, and to discover good job matches based on your skills.

-Upload a PDF/DOCX resume, paste a job description, and ResuMatch will:
+You upload your resume (PDF or DOCX), paste in a job description, and the app:

-- **Score your match** before and after optimization
+- Gives you a **match score** before and after optimization
-- **Highlight missing skills & keywords**
+- Shows **missing skills and important keywords**
-- **Generate an optimized resume version**
+- Suggests an **optimized version of your resume**
-- **Provide AI insights** on what changed and why
+- Explains **what changed and why** using AI insights
-- **Recommend matched jobs** from multiple sources with per-job match scores
+- Surfaces **recommended jobs** from different sources with their own match scores

 ---

 ## Features

-- **AI Resume Analysis**
+- **AI resume analysis**
-  - Upload resume (PDF/DOCX) with validation (type & size)
+  - Upload your resume (PDF/DOCX) with basic validation
-  - Secure storage in Supabase Storage
-  - AI-powered comparison of resume vs. job description
+  - Compare resume vs. job description using an AI model
-  - Match score before/after optimization (ATS-style)
+  - See a match score before and after optimization
-  - Detailed improvement suggestions
+  - Get concrete suggestions and a side‑by‑side comparison
-  - Side-by-side original vs. optimized resume view
-  - Download optimized resume
+  - Download the optimized resume text

-- **Job Recommendations**
+- **Job recommendations**
-  - Fetches jobs via Supabase Edge Function (`fetch-jobs`)
+  - Fetch jobs through a Supabase Edge Function (`fetch-jobs`)
-  - Per-job **match score** and **matched/missing skills**
+  - Each job gets a match score plus matched/missing skills
-  - Smart filters: match %, location, work type, experience level, provider
+  - Filter by match %, location, work type, experience level, and source
-  - Supports multiple sources (e.g. LinkedIn, Instahyre, Naukri, Wellfound)
-  - Quick-apply links + local “saved job” state
+  - Quick apply links and a simple “saved job” toggle (local for now)

-- **User Accounts & Dashboard**
+- **Accounts and dashboard**
-  - Email/password authentication with Supabase Auth
+  - Email/password auth via Supabase Auth
-  - Protected routes for Dashboard & Jobs
+  - Protected dashboard and jobs pages
-  - Stores analyses in Supabase (resumes, analyses tables)
+  - Analyses are stored so they can be reused later

-- **Modern UI/UX**
+- **Modern UI**
   - React + Vite + TypeScript
-  - shadcn-ui + Radix primitives
+  - shadcn-ui + Radix UI + Tailwind CSS
-  - Tailwind CSS + animations + Framer Motion
+  - Framer Motion for subtle animations

 ---

-## Tech Stack
+## Tech stack

 - **Frontend**
-  - React 18, TypeScript
+  - React 18 + TypeScript
   - Vite
   - React Router
   - Tailwind CSS, shadcn-ui, Radix UI, Framer Motion
-  - TanStack Query for data fetching
+  - TanStack Query for data fetching and caching

-- **Backend / Infra**
+- **Backend / infra**
   - **Supabase**
     - Auth (email/password)
     - Postgres (resumes, analyses, jobs, etc.)
     - Storage (resume files)
-    - Edge Functions:
+    - Edge functions:
-      - `analyze-resume` – calls AI provider to score/optimize resumes
+      - `analyze-resume` – calls an AI provider to score/optimize resumes
       - `fetch-jobs` – fetches and scores jobs against resume skills
-  - AI provider via HTTPS (configured with `AI_API_KEY` in Supabase function env)
+  - External AI provider configured via `AI_API_KEY` on the Supabase side

 ---

-## Getting Started
+## Getting started

 ### Prerequisites